yugabyte/yugabyte-db/docs/content/preview/troubleshoot/active-session-history.md

 Active Session History (ASH) provides a current and historical view of system activity by sampling session activity in the database.
 A database session or connection is considered active if it is consuming CPU, or has an active RPC call that is waiting on one of the wait events.

 ASH exposes session activity in the form of [SQL views](../../explore/ysql-language-features/advanced-features/views/) so that you can run analytical queries, aggregations for analysis, and troubleshoot performance issues.
-So, you need to enable [YSQL](../../api/ysql/) or [YCQL](../../api/ycql/) to run ASH for YSQL or YCQL sessions.
+To run ASH, you need to enable [YSQL](../../api/ysql/) or [YCQL](../../api/ycql/) for YSQL or YCQL sessions respectively.

 Currently, ASH is available for [YSQL](../../api/ysql/), [YCQL](../../api/ycql/), and [YB-TServer](../../architecture/yb-tserver/) processes.
 ASH facilitates analysis by recording wait events related to YSQL, YCQL, or YB-TServer requests while they are being executed.
 These wait events belong to the categories including but not limited to _CPU_, _WaitOnCondition_, _Network_, and _Disk IO_.
 Analyzing the wait events and wait event types lets you troubleshoot, answer the following questions and subsequently tune performance: